microspectrometer/dev-kit-2020/doc/python-interface.md

 S11.
 If I leave the identifier as a COM port, I'm making the customer identify their COM port.
 That sucks.

-So if this problem is true for all POSIX and OSX environments, then I need to use the `D2XX` library.
+So if this problem is true for all POSIX environments, then I need to use the `D2XX` library.
 The solution is just like making the `reset()` function to manipulate the `CBUS` pin, but now it's to handle port scanning to get the serial numbers.

 - [ ] provide this function in a Chromation `pyspect.py` package